sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/video/index.md

 ---
 layout: default
 title:  Record a video of the browser screen and analyze it to get Visual Metrics.
-description: You can configure fps, the quality of the video and a couple of more things.
+description: You can configure frames per second (fps), the quality of the video and a couple of more things.
 keywords: video, documentation, web performance, sitespeed.io
 nav: documentation
 image: https://www.sitespeed.io/img/sitespeed-2.0-twitter.png